rclee33/lee-assessment/content.md

 ## Instructions

+For this assignment, imagine you are editing a colleague's work.
+Using the following content snippet ([Content](#content)), edit the text for clarity.
+You are welcome to make any changes to improve the text, such as clarifying meaning, improving the explanations of concepts, or providing best practices.
+You may also include any questions about the content's meaning.
+The result should be a document that you, as a technical writer, are comfortable sharing with end users.

 Create a new GitHub repository with the following content (See [content](#content)) as the first commit.
 Make a branch and open a PR to edit the text for clarity, and include any questions about the content's meaning, as if you were editing a colleague’s work.

- **Any changes that you think will improve the text and explain the concepts better are welcome**.
-If anything in the text doesn’t match your opinion on a best practice, feel free to correct the meaning of the text.
-The result should be a document that you, as a technical writer, would be comfortable sharing with end-users.

 Construct your PR to teach the author:
 - Make atomic commits.